h1

 A light-weight way is to remove or change the rules that generate responses to specific actions.
 This is best if you just want to change a handful of responses.

 Sometimes people also want to change the tone of the entire library, though, or — as mentioned in the question — use a different person or tense.
-If so, see David Fisher’s Library Messages extensions on the extensions page.
-It is possible that at some point this kind of thing will be built directly into Inform, but we have been cautious about it because it adds a great deal of storage overhead if the author does not need this kind of thing, and because we have not yet agreed on the best way to present such functionality to the author.
+If so, see Ron Newcomb’s library messages extensions on the extensions page.

 How do I suppress the description of an object which is on a scenery supporter during a room description?
 Inform keeps printing “On the table you see…”, but I’d rather mention the object differently or not at all.